imAdityaSatya/NumbGame/README.md

 - A window-based java application

-- Built its GUI part using swing framework
+- Built its graphics part using swing framework

 ------------------------------------------
 Your computer has chosen a random number between 1 and 100 and now its your turn to guess that.